Yi512He/WisClick/README.md

 <h3>Introduction</h3>
 <p>This website is for educational purpose only. </p><p>
-It can be used to practice XSS and CSRF attacks and corresponding mitications.
+It can be used to practice XSS and CSRF attacks and corresponding mitigations.
 </p>

 <h3>Environment</h3>